TrentShailer/mwnz-evaluation/process/1 preparing.md

 ## 2 Considerations

-### 2.1 Non-200 responses to GET request

-- Invalid IDs should 404.
-- Other responses should still 404 to conform to spec.
+- Non-200 responses to GET request, Invalid IDs should 404, other responses should still 404 to conform to spec.

-### 2.2 Malformed XML from GET requests

-- Unlikely but case should still be handled.
-- To conform with spec it should 404.
+- Malformed XML from GET requests, unlikely but case should still be handled, to conform with spec it should 404.

-### 2.3 Testing

-I need to consider how testable my implementation will be.
+- I need to consider how testable my implementation will be.

-### 2.4 Perform HTTP requests

-I need to be able to easily perform HTTP requests.
+- I need to be able to easily perform HTTP requests.

-### 2.5 Parse XML

-I need to be able to eaily parse XML and handle malformed XML.
+- I need to be able to eaily parse XML and handle malformed XML.

-### 2.6 Deploy into production

-How my implementaion should be deployed.
+- How my implementaion should be deployed.

 ## 3 Language selection